 For more than 20 years at SANOFI, David Dronneau, was involved in the IT department in the first electronic submissions of dossier (NDA) and on electronic clinical trials before turning towards setting implementation of innovation process.
 For 4 years, he joined Clinical Supplies department as responsible Technologies, Innovation, and Process Solutions with a main objective: To develop innovative packaging that meets patient needs in following mainly three directions: Ensuring patient safety, improve usage and how to help improve patient compliance while ensuring continuity of operation in terms of development of solution and processes and finally ensuring the dissemination of business excellence good practices (LEAN) in the unit.

-Martin Folger is currently Head of Pharmaceutical Development at Boehringer Ingelheim Vetmedica GmbH.
-He is pharmacist and holds a PhD in Pharmaceutical Technology from the Technical University of Braunschweig, Germany.
+Martin Folger is currently (since September 2018) Head of Risk Management Sciences, Compliance and Quality within the global function Pharmaceutical Sciences at Boehringer Ingelheim Vetmedica GmbH.
+He is a pharmacist and holds a PhD in Pharmaceutical Technology from the Technical University of Braunschweig, Germany.
 After starting his career working in pharmaceutical manufacturing of oral solid dosage forms for two years for a major US-based pharmaceutical company, he joined the Animal Health business of Boehringer Ingelheim in 1997 as a manager in formulation development.
-Since 2002 he is responsible for all CMC-related activities like drug substance development, formulation development, process development and analytical development with a global focus.
-He currently also fulfils the function as the Qualified Person for veterinary investigational products.
+From 2002 until September 2018 he was Head of Global CMC Development Pharmaceuticals and responsible for all CMC-related activities including e.g. packaging development.
+He currently also has the role as the Qualified Person for investigational veterinary product.

 Daniele has over 10 years’ experience of purchasing in Global Pharmaceutical Manufacturing and Supply Chain environments.
 He has held roles with increasing responsibility in multiple locations across Europe.
 At Abbott Laboratories, he enhanced his procurement expertise and pharmaceutical knowledge while based at a manufacturing plant in Italy, in the divisional offices in London & Dublin and also in the headquarters in Basel.